 Dunster Castle, a motte and bailey, now a country house, sits atop a steep hill called The Tor (hence the castle’s name).
 An Anglo-Saxon foundation, it was rebuilt by the Norman William de Mohun in order to subdue Somerset after 1066.
 A stone keep replaced this original wood structure in the 12th century.
 At the end of the 14th century the de Mohuns sold the castle to the Luttrell family, who continued to occupy the property until the late 20th century.
 In the 17th century it was converted to a mansion that was added to in the 18th century.
 Of the original castle, the most important remnant is the great gatehouse with its original 13th-century gate.
 The gardens surrounding the castle cover approximately 6 hectares and include the National Plant Collection of Strawberry Trees; the wider parkland beyond totals 277 hectares.

-Mid-afternoon we continue our journey north, to the ‘gateway to Wales’, the town of Abergavenny, which will act as our base for the next four days.
+We continue our journey north, to the ‘gateway to Wales’, the town of Abergavenny, which will act as our base for the next four days.
 (Overnight Abergavenny) B

 - Tintern Abbey